 Frank et al. argued that since larval production in Trinity Bay did not decrease appreciably post-1991, capelin biomass did not collapse.
 However, post-1991, a larval index from Trinity Bay was related to the age-2 abundance index from the spring acoustic survey, which suggests that the spring acoustic survey is providing a valid index of capelin abundance (Murphy et al. 2018).

-Fisheries and Oceans Canada collects two larval indices in Trinity Bay: an emergent larval index (3-10 mm SL) in a nearshore area and a late-larval index (10-30 mm SL) (see Nakashima & Mowbray 2014 for more details).
+DFO collects two larval indices in Trinity Bay: an emergent larval index (3-10 mm SL) in a nearshore area and a late-larval index (10-30 mm SL, see Nakashima & Mowbray 2014 for more details).
 The late-larval index was collected both pre- and post-1991.
 While Frank et al. compared the late-larval index in August for both datasets, the persistently late spawning in capelin since 1991 has resulted in smaller and younger larvae in August 2008-12 compared to August 1982-86, and a better comparison would be between August pre-1991 and September post-1991 (Nakashima & Mowbray 2014).
 The average late-larval density in Trinity Bay in September 2002-15 is 30.9 m-2 (SD: 26.9, range 6.73-96.95 m-2), which is considerably lower than the August 1982-86 estimate (48.8 m-2, SD: 15.1, range 33.2-73.6 m-2).
 The trend in the 2000s is for lower and more variable late-larval densities compared to the 1980s; for example, in 12 of the 14 years in the 2000s, average late-larval densities in September were less than the average August larval densities in the 1980s.

 If the majority of capelin biomass was in the inshore area and was not available to the annual offshore spring acoustic survey, then no relationship would be expected between larval productivity and the age-2 abundance index from the spring acoustic survey.
 However, post-1991, the emergent larval index was related to the age-2 abundance index from the spring acoustic survey (Murphy et al. 2018), which suggests that the offshore acoustic survey tracks inshore productivity.
 There is currently no relationship between the late-larval index in Trinity Bay and the age-2 abundance index (Murphy et al. 2018).
-This may be due to changes in the survey design post-1991 including a spatio- temporal contraction of sampling with 19 of the original 52 stations sampled in 1 week in September from 2003-07 and 1 week in both August and September from 2008-15; and a temporal mismatch between capelin spawning times and the late-larval survey which may result in capelin larvae either being too small for the gear in August or already advected from the area in September.
+This could be due to changes in the survey design post-1991 including a spatio- temporal contraction of sampling with 19 of the original 52 stations sampled in 1 week in September from 2003-07 and 1 week in both August and September from 2008-15; and a temporal mismatch between capelin spawning times and the late-larval survey which may result in capelin larvae either being too small for the gear in August or already advected from the area in September.

 In summary, while the appreciable decrease in the late-larval productivity index post-1991 supports the capelin collapse hypothesis, the spatio-temporal contraction of the survey post-1991 reduces our ability to directly compare larval productivity between the two periods.
 The positive, significant relationship between the emergent larval index and the offshore age-2 abundance index post-1991 supports previous research that identified capelin larval survival as an important driver of recruitment (Frank & Leggett 1982, Leggett et al. 1984, Dalley et al. 2002).
 This significant relationship between two fishery-independent inshore and offshore indices post-1991 provides support for the capelin collapse hypothesis.